NooRetic/NooRetic.github.io/_pages/about.md

 ---

-I am a recent Bachelor's Mechanical Engineering graduate from the University of Strathclyde, currently immersed in the pursuit of a Ph.D. in Robotics at Glasgow Caledonian University.
-My research project, titled 'Feasibility Testing and Part Handling by Advanced Simulation for Small and Medium-sized Enterprises,' seeks to overcome the challenges hindering the widespread adoption of robotic systems in the aerospace industry.
+I am a recent Ph.D. graduate in Robotics from Glasgow Caledonian University, where I specialized in overcoming barriers to the adoption of robotic systems in the aerospace industry.
+My research, titled 'Feasibility Testing and Part Handling by Advanced Simulation for Small and Medium-sized Enterprises,' focused on developing a state-of-the-art robotic inspection system.

-My primary focus revolves around the development of a cutting-edge robotic inspection system.
-This innovative system harnesses the power of visual feedback to meticulously inspect the leading-edge wing of an A320 aircraft.
-By addressing the current limitations in implementing robotic solutions, my research aims to enhance efficiency and precision in aerospace manufacturing processes.
+This innovative system leverages advanced visual feedback techniques to conduct detailed inspections of the slot actuator mount of an A320 aircraft.
+By addressing the current limitations in robotic solutions, my work aims to significantly improve efficiency and precision in aerospace manufacturing processes.

 <!-- Create content & metadata
 ------